 The Center for Teaching Excellence (CTE) plans a variety of events and programs to help faculty strengthen and diversify their teaching skills, to engage in interdisciplinary conversations, and to use assessment strateties to improve student learning.
 View our Fall 2016 programs.

 The CTE currently provides two kinds of faculty mentoring.
 In concert with the Dean's Office, the CTE offers a series of discussions and workshops for orienting new faculty to the Saint Anselm Campus.
 The CTE also sponsors a New Faculty Mentoring Program, in which new tenure-track and three-year faculty members are paired with tenured colleagues as resource people.

 Faculty Learning Communities

-Occasionally, the center sponsors faculty reading groups on a variety of teaching-related topics.
-Faculty may sign up for a group or form their own group.
-See Reading Groups page for more information.
+Occasionally, the CTE sponsors faculty reading groups on a variety of teaching-related topics.
+See Reading Groups page for information about recent reading groups.